Yamuna Expressway, India

 The Yamuna Expressway interconnects the NH-91 and NH-2 and will give impetus to urbanisation and industrialisation in the region.

-The expressway will serve the upcoming regional infrastructural developments in Greater Noida and Noida regions.
+The expressway is also designed to serve the upcoming regional infrastructural developments in Greater Noida and Noida regions.
 The developments include the proposed Taj economic zone, Taj International Airport hub and ribbon development on about 2,500ha including five integrated townships with commercial, institutional and residential developments.

-As per the master plan developed by YEIDA, the project will be developed in three phases along the river.
-Phase I will cover the stretch from Greater Noida to the proposed airport in the town of Jewar.
-Phase II will be a stretch from the airport to an intermediate destination before Agra.
-Phase III will eventually connect the expressway to Agra.
+As per the master plan developed by YEIDA, the project was developed in three phases along the river.
+Phase I covered the 40km stretch from Greater Noida to the proposed airport in the town of Jewar, Gautam Buddha Nagar District, UP.
+Phase II stretches 20km from the proposed airport to an intermediate destination before Agra.
+Phase III extended the roadway by 105km further to Agra, via Mathura.

 The expressway project

 The expressway includes a right-of-way strip of 100m.
-The pavement will be of rigid concrete, instead of regular bitumen pavement – the only other concrete-paved motorway in India is the Mumbai-Pune Expressway.
+The pavement is of rigid concrete, instead of regular bitumen pavement – the only other concrete-paved motorway in India is the Mumbai-Pune Expressway.

-The other allied structures of the project are seven interchanges, seven toll plazas on the interchange loops and three main toll plazas.
+The other allied structures of the project include six interchanges, seven toll plazas on the interchange loops and five main toll plazas.
 In addition to manual toll collection, the company also plans to use automated toll facilities with electronic tags installed in the user vehicles.
-It will have 35 underpasses and a major bridge and one rail-over-bridge.
-The project includes the construction of 42 minor bridges, 68 cart track crossings and 204 culverts.
-A total of 13 service roads of about 168km will be built for local commuters.
+It has 76 cart track underpasses/crossings and a major bridge and one rail-over-bridge.
+The project included the construction of 41 minor bridges and 183 culverts.
+A total of 13 service roads of about 168km were built for local commuters.

-The expressway will also have facilities such as rest areas with parking and shelters, motels and restaurants, fuel stations, automobile repair shops, pay phones, public conveniences and cold drinks kiosks along the route.
-It will feature landscaping and plantations for aesthetic design and safety.
+The expressway also has facilities such as rest areas with parking and shelters, motels and restaurants, fuel stations, automobile repair shops, pay phones, public conveniences and cold drinks kiosks along the route.
+It features landscaping and plantations for aesthetic design and safety.

 Safety

-The access-controlled expressway will have barricades along the route.
-It will have limited road crossings, about 50 fly-overs and 60 pedestrian crossing points.
+The access-controlled expressway has barricades along the route.
+It has limited road crossings, about 50 fly-overs and 60 pedestrian crossing points.
+The expressway is also installed with CCTV cameras and SOS booths for ensuring safety.
+The speed limit on the road is 60km/h for heavy vehicles and 100km/h for cars.

 Contractors